cisco/cisco-network-puppet-module/README-creating-types-providers.md

 ## <a name="testing">Step 3.
 Testing: feature bash-shell</a>

 Test the new resource using the guestshell environment.
-See [README-AGENT-INSTALL](#README-AGENT-INSTALL.md) for using puppet agent in guestshell.
+See [README-AGENT-INSTALL](#README-AGENT-INSTALL.md) for using Puppet agent in guestshell.

 * Create a manifest for the new resource: